EDEDIN-Solutions/video_watermark/README.md

 # Video Watermark

-Simple and fast Flutter package to add images as overlay in the video.
+Simple Flutter package to add image as overlay in the video along with video trim option.